 If you prefer, please listen to this recorded webinar and others.

 The first half of this article reveals the anatomy of stress, and how we can respond to it.
 The second half applies what we learned to our kids.
 Hopefully you shall understand ways to help you and your child recognize and respond to intense emotions in a healthy way especially during times of stress.
 Perhaps there will be an intervention you can use to motivate your child to engage in school work and other responsibilities, while working through feelings of frustration and anger.
 Most importantly, I hope you find at least one way to improve your relationships with your child, reduce conflict and have more enjoyable interactions.

 We are all stressed.
 Here are a range of stressors and of course life changes, illness and death is part of the picture.
 Loss of job, financial problems and internal stressors, like feeling inadequate or rejected, can plague us all.

 Acute and chronic stress come from a perceived threat to physiological or psychological harm.
 Acute stress consists of “fight or flight” responses.
 When that does not work to deal with the problem, we resort to “freeze” mode.
 We may dare not make a move in this situation, but maybe unable to stop dwelling on it.
 Examples of acute stress are someone cuts you off in traffic, extra demands are placed on you, even being attacked.
 At some point acute stress becomes chronic stress, which resets the threshold.
-That is the line that is crossed when normal levels of stress go beyond what we can handle for an extended period of time, like a shelter in place during a pandemic.
+That is the line that is crossed when normal levels of stress go beyond what we can handle for an extended period of time, like a shelter in place during a pandemic, or systemic racism.